Mai-GitHubb/smart-email-agent/docs/APP_DOCUMENTATION.md

 Initialize LLM client.

 **Parameters**:
-- `provider`: LLM provider name (defaults to config, supports "ollama" or "openai")
+- `provider`: LLM provider name (defaults to config, supports "gemini" or "openai")
-- `api_key`: API key for OpenAI (defaults to config, not needed for Ollama)
+- `api_key`: API key for OpenAI (defaults to config, not needed for gemini)
-- `model`: Model name (defaults to config, e.g., "llama2:latest" for Ollama)
+- `model`: Model name (defaults to config, e.g., "gemini-2.5-flash" for gemini)
-- `base_url`: Base URL for Ollama (defaults to config, e.g., "http://localhost:11434")

 **Raises**: `ValueError` if provider unsupported or API key missing (for OpenAI)

-**Note**: For Ollama, tests connection and verifies model availability on initialization.

 #### `_call_llm(prompt: str, temperature: float = 0.3) -> str`
 Make a call to the LLM.